hl7au/au-fhir-core/input/pagecontent/aucdi.md

     <td colspan="2">Last updated</td>
     <td>-</td>
     <td>-</td>
-    <td>This data element is added to AUCDI R1; work is underway to map to AU Core.</td>
+    <td>This AUCDI element is a <a href="future.html#future-candidate-requirements-under-consideration">Future Candidate Requirement Under Consideration</a>.
+Future versions of AU Core will develop and test approaches to addressing Last Updated..</td>
   </tr>
   <tr>
     <td rowspan="9">Medication use statement</td>